sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "*I would have tried to kill you anyway, you know.
 I use people and then I dispose of them.
 I told you right at the beginning.
 That's my whole deal.*"

-"I know, but you would have just *done it*, you moron.
-You wouldn't have lured me to an arena and then used all your power in a flashy display trying to defeat me instead of, I don't know, just snapping my head off my neck."
+"I know, but you should have just *done it*, you moron.
+You shouldn't have lured me to an arena and then done some flashy display trying to defeat me instead of, I don't know, just snapping my head off my neck."

 Snatcher *stared* at her. "*...I don't like how easily those words came out of your mouth.*"